loc-conformance/linebench/README.md

 Linux.
 By default, the binaries land in `counters/` under it, the checkouts in `corpora/<name>`, `linebench.conf` sits beside them, copied from `linebench.conf.example`, and results go to `results/` in the directory you run from.
-Every one of those places can be moved, with a flag, a variable in the environment or a line in the conf; [Settings](#settings) is the table.
+Each of those can be moved with a flag, an environment variable or a line in the conf; [Settings](#settings) has the table.

-Corpora take room: 190 MB for cpython, 990 MB for the jdk and 2.0 GB for the kernel, all three shallow clones.
+Corpora take space: 190 MB for cpython, 990 MB for the jdk and 2.0 GB for the kernel, all three shallow clones.

 Keep the corpus and the counters on a local disk.
 Measuring across `/mnt` from WSL, or over a